amirul1000/insert_data_in_mysql/README.md

 "# insert_data_in_mysql"

-INSERT DATA INTO MYSQL Table with PHP SCRIPT & Submitted HTML ForM DATA
+INSERT DATA INTO MYSQL Table with PHP SCRIPT & Submitted HTML FORM DATA
 ========================================================================

 1.Connect with database